 Assessment is systematic inquiry in support of student learning.
 Good assessment provides insight into how well we are achieving institutional goals and how well students are accomplishing the learning goals in their academic programs.

-If you are coming to Utica College as a transfer student:You may be exempt from all or part of the general education core requirements.
-For details contact The Office of Admissions or a School Office, or see the College's catalog.
+If you are coming to Utica University as a transfer student:You may be exempt from all or part of the general education core requirements.
+For details contact The Office of Admissions or a School Office, or see the University's catalog.
 See also our list of articulation agreements with regional junior colleges.

 If you need help in choosing a major:You will be assigned an academic adviser who can help you.
 To learn more about the advising process, visit Academic Advising and, to see a list of the courses being offered, see our course schedule.

 Requirements for graduate students are set by the individual programs.
 Links to each of the graduate programs can be found on the academic programs page.
-You can also view or download our current graduate catalog (PDF file) from the UC catalogs page.
+You can also view or download our current graduate catalog from the catalogs section.

 Services for Students

-Utica College has a number of services that are open to both graduate and undergraduate students.
+Utica University has a number of services that are open to both graduate and undergraduate students.

-- The Office of Student Success provides a wide range of personal, career, and academic counseling services and also provides support services for students with physical, emotional, or learning difficulties.
+- The Center for Student Success provides a wide range of personal, career, and academic counseling services and also provides support services for students with physical, emotional, or learning difficulties.

-- Financial Aid can answer questions and provide help with financial matters.
+- Financial Aid Services, located within the Center for Student Success, can answer questions and provide help with financial matters.

-- Career Services helps students select and pursue a career based on their skills and interests.
+- The Jeremy C. Thurston '00 Center for Career Readiness helps students select and pursue a career based on their skills and interests.

-- The Office of Student Activities coordinates student activities on campus and also issues college identification cards.
+- The Office of Campus Engagement and Student Activities coordinates student activities on campus and also issues university identification cards.

-While you are here you will want to take advantage of the opportunities provided by the athletic program, student clubs and societies, student government, and the local community.
-Utica College also has an exciting variety of opportunities to study abroad.
+While you are here you will want to take advantage of the opportunities provided by the athletic program, student clubs and societies, and the local community.
+Utica University also has an exciting variety of opportunities to study abroad.
 Visit the Office of International Education in White Hall for more information.

-The Utica College Honors Program is a community of talented scholars fully integrated with the College's larger academic community.
+The Utica University Honors Program is a community of talented scholars fully integrated with the University's larger academic community.